-Most of the time, we recommend turning the unit off and calling a professional.
+Most of the time, we recommend shutting off the unit off and calling a professional.

 When should I do something about the noise?

 We recommend calling a professional as soon as you suspect there's a problem with your air conditioner.
-While AC repairs can be stressful and an unexpected expense, it's best to get problems corrected right away.
-Getting a professional could help lower future expenses and keep your system running longer.
+While AC repairs can be stressful and an unexpected cost, it's best to get problems corrected right away.
+Getting a professional could help reduce future expenses and keep your system running longer.

 Not sure if your air conditioner is making any of these noises?
 Please fill out the form below for a free, in-home consultation.